ASCIA Guidelines - Adrenaline (Epinephrine) Injector Prescription

 5. Appropriate follow-up

-Yearly review by a patient’s medical practitioner (normally their GP) should occur to:
+Review by a patient’s medical practitioner (normally their GP) approximately 12-18 monthly should occur to:

 - Review any allergic reactions that have occurred since their last review.

-- Examining co-factors (such as poorly controlled or persistent asthma) that may increase the risk of more serious reactions.
+- Examine co-factors (such as poorly controlled or persistent asthma) that may increase the risk of more serious reactions.

-- Provide re-education on adrenaline injector use (using a trainer device) including information about positioning of patient (e.g. not standing or walking when experiencing anaphylaxis).
+- Provide re-education on adrenaline injector use (using a trainer device of the prescribed brand) and positioning (e.g. not standing or walking when experiencing anaphylaxis).

 - Provide ASCIA Travel Plan if required.

-- Determine whether specialist review is required to ascertain if the allergy persists, new allergies have developed or if review is required.
+- Determine if specialist review is required to ascertain if the allergy persists, new allergies have developed or if more detailed review is required.